lokesh8772/Geo_obsidian_vault/Geography/mechanical erosion.md

 | inselberg      | isolated mountain -> rocks rising abruptly in a plain                                            |

 mesa and butte - after erosion of a plateau -> wider than height, flat topped.

+drikenter - three faced rock fragments weathered by mountains and smoothed on windward sides.